MENU

 Day One (Half Day)

 Riomaggiore and Manarola: After arriving in Cinque Terre from Pisa, I recommend spending the remainder of this day relaxing and hanging out in both Riomaggiore and Manarola.
+Start at Riomaggiore.
+After you feel like you’ve explored enough, head out on the Via dell’Amore towards Manarola.
+This path is a little over half a mile (a little under one kilometer).
 I recommend timing your visit to Manarola with sunset, to get that cliché Instagram view.
 That café you see everyone take their pics at?
 It’s called Nessun Dorma.

 Day Two